Citi Double Cash vs Wells Fargo Active Cash 2026

 Common questions

-Is Citi Double Cash really 2% if I only pay the minimum?
+Is the Citi Double Cash really 2% back?

 Last updated: June 2026.
 Rates, fees, and issuer rules change — confirm current terms before you apply or transfer a balance.
 This is general information, not personal financial advice.